MS-LIMA/PhotonSerializer/README.md

 # VI.
 Serialize with Custom Serializer
 ### 1. Introduce
-This paper introduces custom serializer which can serialize custom type such as user defined structure or class.
+This archive introduces custom serializer which can serialize custom type such as user defined structure or class.
 This serializer can provide a size that is close to the theoretical size.
 Serializable types and sizes are as follows:

 |  Type | Size(bytes)  |
 | ------------ | ------------ |